The Beginning of BCM-HGSC

 In April 2003, the human genome project consortium announced the completion of Phase II of the HGP, which involved producing a complete, high-quality human DNA reference.
 Completion of this stage was a large-scale endeavor for the BCM-HGSC.
 The center was responsible for determining the DNA sequence of chromosomes 3, 12, and part of X. These sequences represent about 10 percent of the human genome.

-Today, the BCM-HGSC employs more than 200 staff, and it occupies more than 36,000 square feet on the 14th, 15th, and 16th floors of the Margaret M. and Albert B. Alkek Building.
+Today the BCM-HGSC employs more than 180 staff and occupies more than 36,000 square feet on the top three floors of the Margaret M. and Albert B. Alkek Building.
 The BCM-HGSC is located on the southwest edge of downtown Houston, the fourth largest city in the U.S., in the Texas Medical Center, the world’s largest medical complex.

 The major activity of the BCM-HGSC is high-throughput DNA sequence generation and the accompanying analysis.
-The center currently operates multiple sequencing platforms (ABI Sanger and SOLid, 454 Life Sciences and Solexa/Illumina).
-The sequence data generated by these machines is analyzed in a complex bioinformatics pipeline, and the data are deposited regularly in the public databases at the National Center for Biotechnology Information (NCBI).
+The center currently operates multiple sequencing platforms (Illumina, Pacific Biosciences, Oxford Nanopore, and Sanger).
+The sequence data generated by these machines is analyzed in a complex bioinformatics pipeline, and the data are deposited regularly in the public databases at the National Center for Biotechnology Information (NCBI) or cloud partners for secure data sharing.
 This ensures that the worldwide research community has timely access to the data.

 In 2003, the BCM-HGSC, with the support of the NHGRI, launched a program to increase minority representation in the genomic sciences.
 Minorities underrepresented in the genomic sciences are defined as African American, Hispanic American, Native American, and Pacific Islander (non-Asian).